Follow us on

 Free agent pricing is found on the registration page.
 Prices are subject to change.

-TEAMS NOTE: Bringing a full team of 6-12 players at once?
-Please contact us for a custom rate tailored to your squad.
+Bringing a full team of 7-15 players at once?
+Please contact us to see if there can be a custom rate tailored to your squad.
 Pricing adjustments may be available based on team size, registration timing, or other considerations.
+You are welcome to organize your own team name and jerseys for your players to wear.

 12. What is your refund policy?